Einstein in the United States

 I was fortunate enough to meet a man who was at the U.S. Courthouse in Trenton where Einstein's citizenship ceremoney took place.
 His name is Bill Holcomb, and I met him at a highway restaurant near Princeton in 2004.
 Here is my photo with him.
 His wife attended Princeton's Westminster Choir College and used to sing for Einstein.
 Click here for a detailed story.

-parents when he was two years old.
+United States with his parents when he was two years old.
 He studied at the

 U.S. Naval Academy in Annapolis.
 There are many interesting